covid-at-home/covid-at-home/level4.md

 ## Level 4 -- Professionals Take Over

-As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should go up.
+As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should increase.
 At this point, your log should contain temperature, respiration, and heart rate every few hours.

 You should interpret any of the following as a medical emergency: